You can register the look of a product you’ve designed to stop people copying or stealing it.

 - protects any aspect of your design, eg both the product’s shape and decoration

-- gives you exclusive rights to use it for up to 25 years
+- gives you the right to prevent others from using it for up to 25 years - you have to renew your registered design every 5 years

 - makes taking legal action against infringement and copying more straightforward